mental.png

 Counselling and Psychotherapy

 Some people worry having therapy is self-centred.
-However, this is not the case because it can boost self-awareness, encourage you to act more thoughtfully and facilitate you to relate more effectively to others.
+I believe the opposite is true because therapy can boost self-awareness, encourage you to act more thoughtfully and help you relate more effectively to others.

 The therapy I offer involves meeting weekly for 50 minutes.
 You will lead the sessions in terms of the content you bring.
-However, I will gently question and challenge your perceptions of certain things.
-I may encourage you to explore specific topics in-depth to develop deeper insight into them.
+However, I will gently challenge your perceptions of certain things and encourage you to delve deeper into specific topics to deepen your insight.

 I will encourage you to reflect on your early life, including your relationships with those you grew up with.
-Childhood experiences, particularly in key relationships, often impact our thoughts and behaviours in adulthood.
-They lead us to create beliefs about ourselves and the world (often involving our worth and safety) that sit outside of our conscious awareness.
+Childhood experiences, particularly in key relationships, impact our thoughts and behaviours in adulthood.
+They lead us to create unconscious beliefs about ourselves, our worth and our safety.
 The therapeutic process of identifying unconscious thoughts is called psychodynamic therapy.
 Once you become aware of your unconscious beliefs, you can have more control over them.
 You can choose to let go of those that are painful, incorrect, and out of date.

 I also practice Internal Family Systems (IFS) therapy, which is based on the understanding that our feelings and behaviours do not define us and that everything we feel and do is driven only by a part of us.
-When holding painful core beliefs about our worth and safety, young parts of us can feel vulnerable and scared and tend to hide away.
-Protective parts of us drive our actions out in the world to protect these young parts of us and avoid hurt.
+When holding painful core beliefs about our worth and safety, young parts of us can feel vulnerable and scared.
+Protective parts of us drive our actions out in the world to try to protect these young parts of us and avoid hurt.

 Psychodynamic, humanistic and IFS modalities all operate according to the same principles;